 2. Enable MICO/PSM mode for the UE, providing a periodic registration timer to the UE that coincides with coverage in the future so that the UE performs Periodic Registration or TAU when it returns to coverage.

-3. Provide an indication that the UE should inform the CN when it leaves and subsequently returns to coverage in the future at an unpredictable time and use MICO/PSM mode until the UE returns to coverage.
-The CN should provide a periodic registration timer to the UE that covers the longest expected period out of coverage.
+3. Provide an indication that the UE should inform the CN when it leaves and subsequently returns to coverage in the future at an unpredictable time and use MICO/PSM mode until the UE returns to coverage, or inform the CN that it has remained in coverage when it is expected to have moved out of coverage.
+The CN should provide a periodic registration timer to the UE that covers the longest expected period out of coverage and the CN may provide the time when it expects the UE to be first out of coverage.

+If the UE had provided its capability for supporting NTN MO Backoff Mode and AMF had accepted the NTN MO Backoff Mode during an earlier Registration, it may provide an indication that the UE to enable NTN MO Backoff Mode with a NTN MO Backoff time to withhold UL MO data traffic/signalling to the UE.

 If the UE is provided with an eDRX cycle, the CN may take into account the coverage at the predicted position when paging the UE.
 This may mean that some PTWs are skipped and this should be taken into account when responding to requests or providing a reachability time for the UE.

-Editor's note: Whether MICO/PSM mode or a different indication of unreachability in the AMF/CN is FFS.

-6.11.2 Procedures
+The UEs mobility may not be as expected and to assist in this case the CN may provide the UE with the time it expects the UE to remain in coverage, i.e. the time the UE is expected to be reachable for.
+If the UE remains in coverage longer than this expected time, for example if its mobility deviates from what was expected, the UE can inform the network about it remaining in coverage for longer.6.11.2 Procedures

 6.11.2.1 5GS UE Leaving Coverage Procedure